Skip to Content

 Cost

 Residential lot owners are charged a Service Connection Fee to cover a portion of the costs to connect to municipal infrastructure.
-The Municipality will pay for the remaining costs within the five-year funding period.
+The Municipality will pay for the remaining costs if you apply before the connection window closes.

 Saprae Creek